 Consistent with the insurance industry, the Company uses valuation models to support the calculations of the insurance contract liabilities.
 The complexity of the models may give rise to errors as a result of inadequate/incomplete data or the design or application of the models.
-Economic assumptions such as investment return and interest rates and actuarial assumptions such as mortality, morbidity and customer behavior are key inputs used to estimate these long-term liabilities.
+Economic assumptions such as investment return and interest rates and actuarial assumptions such as used to estimate these long-term liabilities.
 Significant judgement is applied in setting these assumptions.